sophgn/linnstrument-firmware/README.md

 Shortcut: you can long-press the scale's pad in the Global Settings display to go directly to that scale.

 The note lights display has 7 scale buttons plus the color editor, the dots selector and the rainbow-enabler button.
 Tap a note in a scale to toggle it on or off.
+Like the guitar tuning screen, a midi note is sent when you tap.
-Tap a note in the color editor in column 3 row 1 to cycle it thru the rainbow.
+The color editor is the 8th scale, in which all notes are always on.
+Tap a note to cycle it thru the rainbow.
+The 9th scale (dots) isn't really a scale.
+It's a full-screen display like the custom light patterns.
-Tapping the dots selector in column 3 row 3 makes the dots appear mid-screen.
+Tapping the dots selector makes the dots appear in blue mid-screen.
 Tapping the dots lets you toggle them on or off.
-Long-press the scale buttons or color editor button or the dots selector button to reset the note lights to the default.
+Long-press the scale buttons or the color editor button or the dots selector button to reset the note lights to the default.
-Tap the orange rainbow enabler button in column 3 row 5 to turn off the rainbow and limit the note lights to the usual two colors.
+Tap the yellow rainbow enabler button to turn off the rainbow and limit the note lights to the usual two colors.

 The 3 custom light patterns are totally separate from all this and are still available for use!
 This web browser lets you easily edit them: https://forrcaho.github.io/linnstrument_colorizer/